Protecting Children - Your Role as a Relative

 Phone 1 800 663-9122 at any time of the day or night.

 The social worker listens to your concerns and asks some questions.
 The worker may meet the parents and child and speak to teachers, doctors or other people who know the child and can provide relevant information.

-If it turns out that the child is safe but the family is having problems, the worker may arrange for services like counselling, parenting programs or in-home support (child care, household or other services).
+If it turns out that the child is safe but the family is having problems, the worker may arrange for services like counseling, parenting programs or in-home support (child care, household or other services).
 The worker takes whatever measures are best for and least disruptive to the child.
 As a relative, you may have a role in planning or caring for the child at this stage.

 If the worker decides to involve the courts, they may issue an order allowing the ministry to supervise the child's care.
 This means the child continues to live at home but the family must meet requirements and conditions monitored by the worker.

 Children are separated from their family if there is danger and removal is the only way of keeping them safe.